 Prepaid expenses are disbursements made before the completion of the work, delivery of the goods or rendering of services or advance payments under the terms of lease agreements.
-Prepaid expenses also include costs related to the importation of chartered vessels that are amortized to charter importation taxes on the statement of operations over the remaining terms of the related lease agreements.

 j) Foreign currency translation

 Monetary assets and liabilities denominated in a foreign currency are translated at exchange rates in effect at the financial statement date.
 Revenues and expenses are translated using exchange rates in effect at the date of the transaction.
 Commitments and contingencies denominated in foreign currencies are translated at exchange rates in effect at the financial statement date.
 An exchange gain or loss that arises prior to settlement is recognized in the statement of remeasurement gains and losses.
 In the period of settlement, the cumulative amount of remeasurement gains and losses is reversed in the statement of remeasurement gains and losses and an exchange gain or loss measured in relation to the exchange rate at the date of initial recognition is recognized in the statement of operations.